kluster-ai/klusterai-cookbook/github-issue-summarizer-bot/README.md

-# GitHub Issue Summarizer: AI-Powered Slack Updates by kluster.ai
+# GitHub Issue & PR Summarizer: AI-Powered Slack Updates by kluster.ai

-This Slack bot helps engineering teams stay on top of their GitHub issues by automatically providing AI-powered summaries directly in Slack.
+This Slack bot helps engineering teams stay on top of their GitHub issues and pull requests by automatically providing AI-powered summaries directly in Slack.
 Perfect for:

 - Software engineers staying informed about bug reports and feature requests
 - Engineering managers tracking activity across multiple repositories